James Milne

 Stonecarver: Unknown

 Born in Scotland, Milne was a Canadian veteran of World War I. After the war he came to Granville, where he worked as a stone mason on the construction of the Granville Inn and the Granville Public Library, both on Broadway.
 Seasonally for many years, a local veteran organization has kept a Canadian flag on Mr. Milne’s grave.
-There are a total of about 75 veterans buried in the Old Colony, representing at least six wars, but Milne is the only representative of World War I (called simply the “World War” in Milne’s 1935 inscription prior to World War II).
+A total of about 75 veterans are buried in the Old Colony, representing at least six wars, but Milne is the only representative of World War I (called simply the “World War” in Milne’s 1935 inscription, which was prior to World War II).